Who’s best to bring along in a zombie apocalypse? UBC Okanagan professors argue - BC Local News

-Ever wondered which UBC Okanagan professor would be the best companion come a zombie apocalypse?
+Ever wondered what kind of university professor would be the best companion if there was a zombie apocalypse?

 On Jan.
-14, a panel of various professors at UBCO will defend their practices and expertise as an essential need if ever human civilization needed to be rebuilt, and the professor with the best rhetoric will be crowned winner of the 2020 Life Raft Debate.
+14, a panel of various professors at UBC Okanagan will defend their practices and expertise as an essential need if human civilization needed to be rebuilt after an apocalpyse.
+The professor with the best rhetoric will be crowned winner of the 2020 Life Raft Debate.

 “The concept is definitely absurd,” said event organizer and chemistry student Jesse Lafontaine.